-My name is Michael McMahon and I am a Professor of Economics at University of Oxford and Tutorial Fellow at St Hugh's College.
+My name is Michael McMahon and I am a Professor of Economics at University of Oxford, a Senior Research Fellow at St Hugh's College, and an Associate Member at Nuffield College.

 I am interested in most topics related to macroeconomic policy but particularly monetary policy (especially communication issues), fiscal policy, business cycles, and inventory behaviour.
 My research has been published in many journals including the Quarterly Journal of Economics, Review of Economic Studies, Journal of Monetary Economics, Review of Economics and Statistics and the Journal of International Economics.

 I was born in Dublin and lived there most of my life (though the gap is closing fast).
 As a child I lived for 3 years in Zimbabwe.
 I did BESS (Business, Economics and Social Studies) in Trinity College Dublin.
 Immediately after my degree I moved to the UK to study at LSE for an MSc and work for the Bank of England.

 While at the Bank I was fortunate to meet Prof Francesco Giavazzi who at the time was visiting the Bank as a Houblon-Norman fellow.
 I started to do some research with him and caught the research bug.
 So after a few years at the Bank, I returned to LSE to complete the MRes and PhD in Economics.
 My supervisor was Prof Francesco Caselli and my advisor was Prof Silvana Tenreyro.
 We had a really great class of students, the environment was wonderful and despite all the hard work I loved it.

 When I finished my PhD I moved to University of Warwick where I spent 9 years in total (including leave periods).
 During one period of leave I visited INSEAD and Stanford.
 On another I was a Houblon-Norman-George fellow back at the Bank of England.